 Land Use and Zoning:

 Reducing or eliminating parking minimums for new housing developments is another key factor in how we use our land.
-If we are placing housing along transit corrodes and community infrastructure (grocery stores, restaurants, etc...) then we do need this housing to be full of parking as we are intrinsically creating walkable 15-minute neighborhoods with access to public transpositions.
+If we are placing housing along transit corridors and community infrastructure (grocery stores, restaurants, etc.) then we do not need this housing to be full of parking as we are intrinsically creating walkable 15-minute neighborhoods with access to public transportation.
 By reducing or removing said parking, we then free up developers to provide more units or open spaces on the site.
 This is a prime example of the synergies between land use, zoning, and transportation.

 In conjunction with increasing affordable housing, we also must be intentional with increasing middle income housing.
 While the City receives state and federal tax incentives and grants to support affordable housing, middle income housing does not have such support systems.
 Leveraging these funds means that for every dollar the city spends, it can get $2-5 dollars in return to create affordable housing.
 Unfortunately we do not have such a breath of tools and resources to increase our supply of middle income housing.
 But that doesn't mean we don't have tools at our disposal.
 The most important tool we have is that of zoning and land use.
 I think of the many young working families that want a few bedrooms and a little space outside for the kiddos to run around.
 We simply don't have many options that are affordable to middle incomes here in Boulder and this contributes to the decreased enrollment we’re seeing in our schools.
 One solution is that of duplexes and quadplexes.
 This would allow us to divide up the inherently expensive land and spread the cost out over two or more residences, which would dramatically improve affordability.
 Policy changes like this should be done incrementally and focus on areas near transit corridors and schools in order to align our actions with our values of being an inclusive and diverse community.